Inveraray Bell Tower

 The Duke's Tower, also known as Inveraray Bell Tower, is the detached bell tower of All Saints' Church, Inveraray, Argyll and Bute, Scotland.
 Standing 126 ft high on the shores of Loch Fyne, it is a landmark for miles and amongst the most notable bell towers in the United Kingdom.
 The tower was built as a memorial to members of the Clan Campbell who died in the First World War.
-It is Grade A listed by Historic Environment Scotland, the highest possible rating.
+It is Category A listed by Historic Environment Scotland, the highest possible rating.

 A popular tourist attraction, the tower is open to visitors during the summer months who come to admire the views or watch the famous bells being rung by the many change ringers who come from across the country to ring them.
 The bells are considered to be "the finest peal in Scotland".

 History

 Construction

 During 1914, Niall Campbell, 10th Duke of Argyll, became the Honorary Colonel of The 8th Battalion of The Argyll and Sutherland Highlanders, known as the Clan Campbell.
 Following heavy losses of the Clan in the First World War, Campbell commissioned the architects Hoare and Wheeler to design a memorial bell tower to commemorate the fallen, the original idea being to link the new tower to the neighbouring All Saints Church, built in 1886.

 Gradually, the money was raised, and by 1921, construction had begun on the lower stages of the tower.
 Construction was slow, in part due to the scale of the tower proposed and due to the remote location.
 By the mid 1920s, the tower had been completed as far as the base of the belfry, some 73 ft above ground level and construction paused to raise money to complete the tower.
 Construction up to this point had cost £9,750.
 The scale of the tower was evident, as up to the point where work paused, the tower walls were a vast 8 ft thick and internally, the tower was 23 ft square.

 Construction on the upper half of the tower resumed two years later in February 1930, costing a further £8,000 to complete the tower, which was topped out in April 1931.
 The tower in total cost £17,750 to build, more than £800,000 in modern money (2017).
 The tower was built without any external scaffolding and the Duke himself laboured on the tower to finish it, but his plan to connect it to the church was never realised, and the tower remains detached to this day.